section indicator.xsl indicator

 page indicator.xsl COL

-Transportation costs in the Pittsburgh region are the second-highest among all benchmark regions at 111.4, only below Minneapolis.
+Transportation costs in the Pittsburgh region are the second-highest among all benchmark regions at 109.5, only below Detroit.
 The transportation component is based on the price of one gallon of regular unleaded gasoline and the average price of auto maintenance.

 The Cost of Living Index measures relative price levels for consumer goods and services in participating areas.
 The average for all participating places, both metropolitan and nonmetropolitan, equals 100, and each participant's index is read as a percentage of the average for all places.